robertsglow/IBM-HR-Analytics-Project/README.md

 There we have it:wink:i can visualize my Service years column against other metrics and it will give me more meaningful insights.

+**Job Levels**
+This Column contained numerical values, this error could occur as a result of wrong Data entry.I needed to gain more insights from the Column, so i decided to use the Column from Example function to retrieve the initial values and still add texts values to corroborate it.
+We already know how the Column from example works:innocent: Below is the Transformation process